Baldwin Park High School: Entertainment Corps

 The Baldwin Park HS Marching Band and Colorguard have been finalists at the SCSBOA (Southern California Band and Orchestra Association) for the past nine years (since 2005).

 The Winterguard is the current WGASC Champion in the Intermediate A Division.
 The drumline is a former two-time champion in the Scholastic A division for American Drumline Association.
 It now competes in the Southern California Percussion Alliance.

-Baldwin Park is mostly known for its soccer team.
-Although football is still considered the main sport on campus, the low competitive level has caused the football team to lose prestige and reputation.
-On the other side, soccer is the second-biggest sport in school because over 85% of students have Latino descent.
-The current rise in the sport's popularity and level of competition has caused the Baldwin Park Braves to achieve CIF finals 5 years in a row.
-The team has managed to make it to three championship games and has won one CIF championship under the leadership of coach Ricardo Mira.
+Baldwin Park is known mostly for its soccer team although on campus football is still considered the most significant sport.
+On the other side, soccer is the second-biggest sport in school; over 85% of students are of Latino descent.
+The current rise in the sport's popularity and level of competition has encouraged the Baldwin Park Braves to compete at CIF finals the last 5 consecutive seasons.
+The team has competed at three championship tournaments and has won a CIF title under the leadership of coach Ricardo Mira.

-At the WGASC 2013 Championship competitions, Baldwin Park High school placed 8th out of 9 teams in the division..
+At the WGASC 2013 Championship competitions, Baldwin Park High School placed 8th out of 9 teams in the division.